jrekier/minimal-mistakes/_posts/2015-06-27-speed-limit.md

 use_math: true
 ---

-The ultimate speed limit of the Universe is the speed of light which nothing can overtop.
-What would happen then to an object on which a constant force is exerted in one direction?
+### in short :

+In this post, I talk about the mathematics describing what happens when a massive objects is accelerated at a steady rate and how it behaves when its velocity reaches that of light.
+When one works from the principle of special relativity, one finds that, although the acceleration remains constant, the velocity increases slower and slower in time.

+### in details :

+It is a notorious fact that the speed of light is supposed to be the ultimate 'speed limit' of the Universe.
+This fact calls for the following question: What happens when an object is acted upon with a force of constant intensity and direction ?

-Newton's second law predicts that its velocity should grow following
+According to Newton's second law, its velocity, $v$, should satisfy the following differential equation :

 $$
  F = m\frac{dv}{dt}~,
 $$

-where $F$ is the force, $m$ is the mass of the object at rest and $\frac{dv}{dt}$ is the instantaneous rate of change in the velocity of the object (its first time derivative).
-Following Newton, this would mean that the velocity of the object should grow linearly.
+where $F$ is the force, $m$ is the (rest) mass of the object and $\frac{dv}{dt}$ denotes the instantaneous rate of change of its velocity (its first time derivative).
+When $F$ is constant, the solution to the above gives $v \sim t$ and so the velocity increases indefinitely in time.

-But Newton's theory is incomplete and so is the above equation.

-Newton's equation can be put in the form
+Since the work of Einstein, we know that Newton's theory is a special case of a larger theory (the theory of relativity) and that it is only valid in the limit where $v$ remains small compared to the speed of light, $c$.
+As $v$ approaches this limit, relativistic effects take place which Newton's theory fails to capture.

+It is surprisingly easy to write Newton's law in the more general case.
+All we need to do is to use the momentum of the object, $p$, in place of its velocity :

 $$
- F = \frac{dp}{dt}~,
+ F = \frac{dp}{dt}~.
 $$

-where $$p$$ is the momentum of the object.
-Setting $p=mv$ a is valid for objects moving slowly relative to the speed of light gives back our original expression of Newton's law.
-But $p=mv$ is invalid when one takes into account the effects of *Special Relativity*.
-The true expression for the momentum of a point-like object is in fact
+When we set $p=mv$, which is the classical definition of the momentum, we recover the expression of Newton's law.
+However, the definition of the momentum that is valid for all values of the velocity is

 $$
  p = \frac{mv}{\sqrt{1-\frac{v^2}{c^2}}}~.
 $$

-When this is put in Newton's equation, this gives an ordinary differential equation for the evolution of the velocity:
+When we insert this into Newton's equation, we arrive at a slightly more complex differential equation for the velocity :

 $$
  \frac{dv}{dt} = \frac{F}{m}\left(1-\frac{v^2}{c^2}\right)^{3/2}~.